-Melt the butter in a saucepan over medium-low heat.
+Melt the butter in a separate saucepan over medium-low heat.

 Add the flour and stir until mixture is well blended.
 (This is called a roux).
 Continue cooking, stirring, for 2 minutes.
 Make sure it does not turn brown.

-Gradually stir in the hot milk into the flour and butter mixture.
-Cook over medium heat, constantly stirring, until sauce begins to boil and thickens.
+Gradually stir the hot milk into the flour and butter mixture.
+Cook over medium heat, constantly stirring, until the sauce begins to boil and thickens.
 Simmer, frequently stirring, over very low heat for 5 minutes.

 Stir in the cream and wine, if using.
 Season with salt and pepper and add a little nutmeg if desired.
 Serve immediately and enjoy.

 - The white pepper is just to keep the sauce white.
 If you prefer the flavor of black pepper, feel free to use freshly ground black pepper.

 - It is important that you keep an eye on the temperature and continue to stir so that the butter-flour mixture doesn't burn.

-- Sauté 1 clove of pressed or minced garlic in the butter for a minute before adding the flour and then proceed with the recipe.
+- Garlic Cream Sauce: Sauté 1 clove of pressed or minced garlic in the butter for a minute before adding the flour and then proceed with the recipe.

 - Shallot Cream Sauce: Sauté 1 tablespoon of minced shallots in the butter until translucent.
 Add the flour and continue with the recipe.
 For onion flavor without the texture, add a slice of onion to the milk when heating.
 Remove the onion slice before you add the hot milk to the roux.

-- Add 1 teaspoon of fresh chopped herbs or about 1/2 teaspoon of dried herbs at the end.
+- Herb Cream Sauce: Add 1 teaspoon of fresh chopped herbs or about 1/2 teaspoon of dried herbs at the end.

-- Add 1/4 cup each of Parmesan cheese and shredded Gruyere along with the salt and pepper.
+- Cheesy Cream Sauce: Add 1/4 cup each of Parmesan cheese and shredded Gruyère along with the salt and pepper.
 Whisk in 1 tablespoon of unsalted butter.

-- Add 1 cup of shredded smoked Gouda cheese (4 ounces) and 1/2 teaspoon of paprika to the sauce along with the salt and pepper.
+- Gouda Cream Sauce: Add 1 cup of shredded smoked Gouda cheese (4 ounces) and 1/2 teaspoon of paprika to the sauce along with the salt and pepper.
 Simmer until the cheese has melted.
 Use it in macaroni and cheese, over poached eggs, or with steamed vegetables.